eth-sri/lmql/docs/source/lib/chat/serving.md

 # Serving

-Next to building your chat application, serving it is the next step before it can be used by others.
+After building your chat application, serving it is the next step before it can be used by others.
 To facilitate this and to offer a starting point for your custom implementation, LMQL includes a simple server implementation and corresponding client web UI, that communicate via the [`websocket` protocol](https://tools.ietf.org/html/rfc6455).

-To access and use this implementation we offer two routes: (1) Use the `lmql chat` command directly with your `.lmql` file, or (2) use the `lmql.chat` function from your own code.
+To access and use this implementation we offer two routes: (1) Use the `lmql chat` command directly with your `.lmql` file, or (2) use the `lmql.chat.chatserver` from your own code.

 ## Using the `lmql chat` command